-Donald Winnicott (1896-1971) was a London paediatrician from the 1920s and the 1980s who studied psychoanalysis with Melanie Klein.
+Donald Winnicott (1896-1971) was a London paediatrician who studied psychoanalysis with Melanie Klein.
 Although accepting Klein, he viewed the key aspect of healthy development as rooted in relationships and micro-interactions with other people, thus taking particular interest in Object Relations Theory.
 He is well-known partly because he used everyday language, and also from his BBC broadcasts.

 The space between

 Rather than consider the outer and inner worlds, Winnicott was more interested in the 'transition space' between these domains.
 As a virtual world, it is ideal for play and creativity.

 He sees the ego as arising out of primitive threats to existence and developing a 'continuity of being', as afforded by the good-enough mother.

 "The first ego organization comes from the experience of threats of annihilation which do not lead to annihilation and from which, repeatedly, there is recovery."
 (Winnicott, 1956)